dudung/butiran/content/posts/25/f/70-learning-obe-ga-clo.md

 - Profil lulusan yang ditetapkan dalam menyusun kurikulum menjadi arah dalam perumusan CPL (Capaian Pembelajaran Lulusan).

+## notes
++ It is about 1731 in the same day and this note will be terminated in butiran.
++ Due to mix-language id and en, the note will be transformed directly to id on OSF.

 ## refs
 [^barrie_2004]: Simon C. Barrie, "A research-based approach to generic graduate attributes policy", Higher Education Research & Development, vol 23 no 3, p 261-275, Aug 2004, https://doi.org/10.1080/0729436042000235391.